 We’re really glad that you’re willing to try and make exams work with NTE so you can come along.
 We want to help you as best as we can with having the space to do your online exam.

 There is currently no room that will be set apart at the conference site for people taking online exams.
 We cannot make any guarantees about there being a space on-site where you will have quiet, a desk to work on and a stable internet connection.

 However there are other options.
-It might be that you could use an Airbnb booked by some fellow students?
-You could go to the ANU library (Chifley library) where you should be able to access free wifi with your zID on the eduroam network?
-If you ask around, you might know someone who has family that could host you at their home to take your exam?
+You could go to the ANU library (Chifley library) where you should be able to access free Wi-Fi with your zID on the eduroam network.
+Or, if you ask around, you might know someone who has family that could host you at their home to take your exam.

 If you are struggling to make arrangements, feel free to chat with one of the trainees in your faculty who could help you come up with a solution.